Healing Vibes and Outback Skies

 Back to all latest updates >

 After our short stay in Muttaburra, we packed up and pointed the motorhome towards Aramac, rolling through soft outback light and big skies.
 It’s always worth taking a moment to appreciate the names of these outback towns.
-Aramac was named after Robert Ramsey Mackenzie, Queensland’s second Premier, who owned a nearby station in the 1800s.
-The town's name comes from his initials: R.R.
-Mac.
-A neat little slice of history hidden in plain sight.
+Named after Robert Ramsey Mackenzie, Queensland’s second Premier, who owned a nearby station in the 1800s, the town’s name comes from his initials: R.R.
+Mac—a neat little slice of history hidden in plain sight.

 From Aramac, we made our way out to Lake Dunn for a few days of peaceful camping.
-The lake is ringed by gums and full of birdlife.
+The lake is surrounded by gums and teeming with birdlife.
 It’s a quiet, slow kind of place, and just the ticket for resetting the pace.
 We set up by the shore, kicked back with books and cuppas, and took in a couple of cracking sunrises and sunsets.

 On our way out to Lake Dunn, we tackled part of the Lake Dunn Sculpture Trail, checking out the artworks dotted along the sealed section of the road.
 From bottle-top birds to rusted metal emus, each sculpture added a bit of creative quirk to the drive.
-We didn’t do the full loop this time, some of the gravel sections were a bit too wet and bumpy for the moh, but even a partial run is well worth it.
+We didn’t complete the whole loop this time; some of the gravel sections were a bit too wet and bumpy for the moho, but even a partial run is well worth it.

 One of the more intriguing stops was the Healing Circle at White Station.
-This installation, nestled quietly on a red dirt track, is made up of arranged stones and logs with a gentle energy about it.
-You’re encouraged to take a moment, sit with your thoughts, and if you wish, send some healing into the world.
+This installation is composed of arranged stones and logs, with a gentle yet powerful energy about it.
+We were encouraged to take a moment, sit with our thoughts and send some healing into the world.
 We took that chance to send a bit of love towards our old girl Zoe, who’d been nursing a sore shoulder for a few days.
 Whether it was the circle, the rest, or just some bush magic, she was up and strolling happily again the next day.
 We’re not questioning it.

 Lake Dunn gave us everything we needed: stillness, fresh air, and a few surprises.
-It’s one of those places that doesn’t shout, but lingers in the memory, especially when the healing works.
+It’s one of those places that doesn’t shout, but lingers in the memory, particularly when the healing works.

 Exploring the unbeaten paths of Australia, one adventure at a time! 🌿 Follow along as we uncover hidden gems, tackle rugged terrains, and head Off the Main Road to embrace the thrill of exploring offbeat destinations. 🚙💨